-We are asking for flexibility among professors and managers when students or employees determine that they need to stay home.
-There may be individuals who are asked to self-isolate at home and who may have to miss up to two weeks of class or work.
+We are asking for flexibility among professors and managers when students or employees are ill.
+There may be individuals who have to miss up to two weeks of class or work.
 Individuals who become ill but do not need medical intervention may not have a doctor’s note or medical documentation for their absence.
 It is critical that individuals not be expected to obtain a written excuse from a medical provider for their absence.

 Take care of yourself.
 Rest as much as possible.
 Drink lots of fluids.

 I feel anxious about coronavirus.
 What can I do?